junxit/us-congress-code/title-16/chapter-12/sec-824b.md

 (June 10, 1920, ch.
 285, pt.
 II, § 203, as added Aug.
 26, 1935, ch.
 687, title II, § 213, 49 Stat.
 849; amended Pub.
 L. 109–58, title XII, § 1289(a), Aug.
 8, 2005, 119 Stat.
 982; Pub.
 L. 115–247, §§ 1, 2, Sept.
 28, 2018, 132 Stat.
 3152.)

 ## Notes

-### Amendment of Subsection (a)(1)(B)

-Pub.
-L. 115–247, §§ 1, 3, Sept.
-28, 2018, 132 Stat.
-3152, provided that, effective 180 days after Sept.
-28, 2018, subsection (a)(1) of this section is amended by striking subparagraph (B) and inserting the following: “(B) merge or consolidate, directly or indirectly, its facilities subject to the jurisdiction of the Commission, or any part thereof, with the facilities of any other person, or any part thereof, that are subject to the jurisdiction of the Commission and have a value in excess of $10,000,000, by any means whatsoever;”.
-See 2018 Amendment note below.

 ### References in Text